itsNitika/HireHub/README.md

-# 🚀 HireHub – Placement Portal
+# 🚀 PlacePro – Placement Portal

-HireHub is a full-stack Placement Portal that connects students and recruiters on a single platform.
+PlacePro is a full-stack Placement Portal that connects students and recruiters on a single platform.
 Students can browse jobs, apply using their resume link, and track application status, while recruiters can post jobs, review applicants, and shortlist or reject candidates.